absolutelyrelative/yaytarch/README.md

 I take no responsibility in bad usage!

 ### Download video, playlist, or channel:
+You can download videos via CLI or UI by pressing the + button.

-Playlists will be organised automatically, single videos will be saved to the generic 'All Videos' category
+Playlists will be organised automatically, single videos will be saved to the generic 'All Videos' category.

 `flask --app yaytarch dl LINK`